unomonteiro/Recipes/README.md

 # Recipes
-Recipes app for phones and tablets.
+Recipes app built for phones and tablets.

 <table>
   <tr>